lab9k/Solid-Pods-For-IoT/API/README.md

 - `DELETE`

   - `DELETE http://localhost:LISTEN_PORT/v1/solidfile/filename.ttl`: The file with that name will be removed from the list of available resources.
-The body should look identical to the one used for the PUT request.
+The body should look identical to the one used for the PUT request, the `title` variable is optional however.

 Note: Each of the requests above is defined in either the `solidFiles.mjs` or `staticFiles.mjs` files in the `routes` subfolder and bound to one of the functions defined in the `solidFileHelper.mjs` or `staticFileHelper.mjs` files in the `helpers` subfolder.